ParksDevelopment/2Pocket/README.md

 Overall I am very happy with the board and think it fit the criteria of the contest while being a practical board for me to use.
 The extra gimmick of acting as a pedometer only adds to the charm and my enjoyment of bringing it out of the house.
 I am excited to keep interating on it in the future but know the board as it stands is fully functional and will be used as my daily driver for a couple days to prove that.
 I also want to thank Chris Lo aka sporewoh for putting on the contest.
 It was very fun to design the project fitting into a certain critera and being pushed to add gimmicks and functionality into such small size.

+If you enjoyed or found and of the information helpful consider [Buying me a coffee](https://buymeacoffee.com/parks) to keep working on projects like this!

 p.s. enjoy the [extra photos](https://photos.app.goo.gl/FVwNr18BBK3Yw1VW6) my wife took of the board on a hike

 ![](https://github.com/ParksDevelopment/2Pocket/blob/main/Images/handComparison.jpeg)